 (Produced by Chet Atkins & Bob Ferguson)

-Creaky country comedy, stuff that probably doesn't hold up that well any more, but who knows?
+Creaky country comedy, stuff that probably doesn't hold up that well any more, but then again, who knows?
 Along with a bunch of questionably live "club" performances, there are some musical tracks, including the pre-Hee Haw version of "Pfft!
 You Were Gone" and the similarly mopey "Flushed From The Bathroom Of Your Heart."
 This disc also includes one of Campbell's best-known routines, the super-spoonerific "Rindercella," and its evil twin sister, "Beeping Sleauty."
 If you like Campbell's brand of cornpone humor, this is one of the finer examples of his work.

 Archie Campbell "The Cockfight And Other Tall Tales" (RCA, 1966) (LP)